 You know ‘em.
 You love ‘em.
 But can’t we live without ‘em?
 Groaners are those horrible, overused, hackneyed phrases that turn news copy into boring, “same old, same old” stuff.
-With your help, I’ve collected some of the worst offenders (Note: when you’ve finished “groaning” be sure to head over to The Blog for fresh, guaranteed Groaner-free articles about the news, and the people who report it!)
+With your help, I’ve collected some of the worst offenders.
+(Note: when you’ve finished “groaning” be sure to head over to Latest Posts for fresh, guaranteed Groaner-free articles about the news, and the people who report it!)

 Aftermath – Print words don’t belong in spoken copy.
 Do you know anyone who says “aftermath” in normal conversation?
 When we were kids, aftermath came recess.